 - Non-native speakers: 74 million

-Its enormous colonial expansion took it not only to America but also to Africa and Asia.
-Due to migration, the United States is the country with the second-largest number of Spanish speakers in the world.
+In terms of the number of native speakers, Spanish is the second most widely spoken language worldwide.
+In addition, it is the third most used on the internet.
+Its enormous colonial expansion took it not only to America, but also to Africa and Asia.
+Due to migration, the United States is the country with the second highest number of people with Spanish skills in the world.

 5. French (280 million speakers)

 Colonialism allowed French to spread throughout the world.
 Today it is the official language of 29 countries on different continents.

 If English is the language of business, French is considered the language of culture.
 Its enormous importance is also reflected in the fact that it is the third language with the largest number of non-native speakers.

 6. Arabic (274 million speakers)

 Arabic is the official language of 26 countries.
 Due to this territorial coverage, it is actually a set of dialects.
 It is also the liturgical language of Islam.

 It is not only the language that treasures the enormous cultural legacy of the Arab world, but also a necessary tool for the field of business in that region of the world.

 Bengali is the official language of Bangladesh.
 In addition, people speak it in some areas of India and Burma.
 It may come as a surprise that a language spoken in such a small territory appears in a list of the most spoken languages in the world.
 However, it makes sense when you think about the population density of that region.